Giacomo Agostini: World championships

-Agostini dropped a bombshell on the Grand Prix world when he announced he would never again race at the Isle of Man TT, after the death of his close friend, Gilberto Parlotti during the 1972 TT.
-He considered the 37 mile circuit unsafe for world championship competition.
+After the death of his close friend, Gilberto Parlotti during the 1972 TT, Agostini announced he would never again compete in the event.
+He considered the 37.73 mile circuit unsafe for world championship competition.
 At the time, the TT was the most prestigious race on the motorcycling calendar.
-Other top riders joined his boycott of the event and by 1977, the event was struck from the Grand Prix schedule.
+This decision had far reaching consequences for the TT and would lead to a walk-out of the top Grand Prix stars, many of whom resorted to severe criticism of the organisation and safety at the event, with people such as Phil Read in the vanguard of the critics.